open-contracting/deploy/.github/ISSUE_TEMPLATE/critical-service-error.md

 **Which service is affected?**

-Please provide its name, URL and version, if available.
+Please provide its name, URL and version (if available).

 **What were you trying to do?**